sdss/valis/README.md

 - VALIS_DB_PASS: the database password
 - VALIS_DB_PORT: the database port

+You will also need to volume mount the SDSS SAS to `/root/sas`, e.g. `-v $SAS_BASE_DIR:/root/sas`.
+You can also mount individual SAS directories, but you will need to explicitly set the `SAS_BASE_DIR` environment variable to point the root location, e.g. `-v local/sas/dr17:/data/sas/dr17 -e SAS_BASE_DIR=/data/sas`.

 The following examples show how to connect the valis docker to a database running on the same machine, following the database setup instructions above.

 **Development**